My guide to travel in Philadelpia

 239 Arch St, Philadelphia, PA 19106, USA

-Betty Rose was famous for sewing the first American Flag.
-Self guded tours from $5 and audio tours $7 open daily 9am to 5pm please check website for up to date information.
+Betsy Ross was famous for sewing the first American Flag.
+Self guided tours from $5 and audio tours $7 open daily 9am to 5pm please check website for up to date information.
 It has an exciting interactive historical program which makes learnig about Betsy Ross very interesting.

 Please Touch Museum